obsidian-tasks-group/obsidian-tasks/docsv2/reference/status-collections/index.md

 ### Your current Theme or CSS Snippet

-If you are already happy with a Theme or CSS Snippet that supports custom checkboxes, you can stop reading this section, and move on to configuring Tasks to use it: see [How to set up your custom statuses]({{ site.baseurl }}{% link how-to/set-up-custom-statuses.md %}).
+If you are already happy with a Theme or CSS Snippet that supports custom checkboxes, you can stop reading this section, and move on to configuring Tasks to use it: see [[how-to/set-up-custom-statuses|How to set up your custom statuses]].

 ### Selecting a Theme or CSS Snippet